datamattsson/dri374.live/_pages/gear.md

 * 2 x [Koss Porta Pro](https://amzn.to/3Eduw6r) headsets
 * [Focusrite Vocaster Two](https://amzn.to/4hxzFEA) for headsets

-Technically, the single day rig can be flown with if there's two people traveling as the gear needs to be in the cabin and the extrusions/mount in the hold.
+Technically, the single day rig can be flown with if there's two people traveling as the gear needs to be in the cabin and the rig in the hold.

 ### The Multi Day Tournament Transform
 <figure class="align-right" style="width: 36%">